zedlopez/ifm/The Recipe Book.md

 and merely parse the remainder of the command.
 (That last command may be unlikely, but novice players do quite often type commands that refer unnecessarily to body parts.)
 [Cave-troll] demonstrates how.

-[WXPQ] demonstrates how to modify the error message the parser gives in response to a command it doesn't understand; this particular example focuses on the "That noun doesn't make sense in this context" message that arises from using the `"[any thing]"` or `"[any room]"` tokens, but the techniques could be adapted to handling other parser errors as well.
+[WXPQ] demonstrates how to modify the error message the parser gives in response to a command it doesn't understand; this particular example focuses on the ``That noun doesn't make sense in this context`` message that arises from using the `"[any thing]"` or `"[any room]"` tokens, but the techniques could be adapted to handling other parser errors as well.

 ## Alternatives To Standard Parsing